Snowflake-Labs/sfquickstarts/site/sfguides/src/cdc_data_from_postgres_to_snowflake/cdc_data_from_postgres_to_snowflake.md

 COPY postgres.raw_cdc.transactions FROM '/tmp/transactions.csv' DELIMITER ',' CSV HEADER;
 ```

 7. Next, make sure to run the `CREATE PUBLICATION` command to enable the logical replication for the tables in the `raw_cdc` schema.
-This will allow the Snowflake Connector for PostgreSQL to capture the changes made to the tables in the PostgreSQL database.:
+This will allow the Snowflake Connector for PostgreSQL to capture the changes made to the tables in the PostgreSQL database.
 ```
 CREATE PUBLICATION agent_postgres_publication FOR ALL TABLES;
 ```